-I may have exaggerated a bit, but when you hear opinions about Agile and DevOps, you might think they are completely different ideas.
+I may have exaggerated a bit, but when you hear opinions about Agile and DevOps, you might think they are entirely different ideas.
 Adding to the confusion is that both concepts seem to defy definition.
-They even have their own jargons and slogans.
-Agile as the older approach may be a little less vague, but at least for DevOps there are a dime a dozen definitions.
-This lack of clear definitions has resulted in common meanings being confused.
+They even have their jargon and slogans.
+Agile as the older approach may be a little less vague, but at least for DevOps, there are a dime a dozen definitions.
+This lack of clear explanations has resulted in common meanings being confused.

 The historical connection between DevOps and Agile cannot be denied.
-When Patrick Debois and Andrew Clay Schafer tried to come to an agreement on the “Agile Infrastructure” at the Agile Conference 2008, they built the bridge to DevOps.
+When Patrick Debois and Andrew Clay Schafer tried to agree on the “Agile Infrastructure” at the Agile Conference 2008, they built the bridge to DevOps.
 The term “DevOps” was coined later by Patrick Debois, but the Agile Conference still cherishes this connection with the DevOps track.
-If we take a closer look at Scrum and Continuous Delivery, we discover that in addition to the story, there are also practical connections between Agile and DevOps.
+If we take a closer look at Scrum and Continuous Delivery, we discover that there are also practical connections between Agile and DevOps in addition to the story.

 In some teams, Scrum makes the difference between constant, frustrating struggle and productive, successful teamwork.
-In other teams, Scrum replaces political moves and over-engagement with objectivity and a clear focus.
+In other groups, Scrum replaces political moves and over-engagement with objectivity and a clear focus.
 It can also be represented as a dogma.
-If the circumstances in the company or at work require something different, an agile team uses the basic Scrum principles, but adapts the corresponding practices in order to work more effectively.
+If the circumstances in the company or at work require something different, an agile team uses the basic Scrum principles.
+Still, it adapts the corresponding practices to work more effectively.
 This is particularly important when using Scrum outside of software development.

 Planning for unplanned tasks

-In many respects, the fact that Scrum is so widespread is the fact that it does not prescribe any technical practices.
-The lean management processes of Scrum are a great advantage for many teams.
-Where previously the priorities of several masters competed with each other, there is now only one set of priorities in the backlog.
-The previous excess of ongoing work has been replaced by a specific time schedule based on experience.
+In many respects, the fact that Scrum is so widespread is that it does not prescribe any technical practices.
+The lean management processes of Scrum are a tremendous advantage for many teams.
+Previously, the priorities of several masters competed with each other, and there is now only one set of importance in the backlog.
+A specific schedule has replaced the previous excess of ongoing work based on experience.
 Together, these two changes can bring a whole new level of productivity to the team.
 The team may still lack technical practices such as code reviews, automated acceptance testing, and continuous integration.

-Proponents of other agile processes like Extreme Programming are convinced of the importance of technical practices for sustainable speedin the team as well as for transparency towards management and stakeholders.
+Proponents of other agile processes like Extreme Programming are convinced of the importance of technical practices for sustainable speed in the team and transparency towards management and stakeholders.
 Some scrum teams go over to recording technical tasks in the backlog.
-Although this approach is in line with the guidelines of Scrum, in practice it quickly leads to problems due to the bias of the product owners with regard to the features.
+Although this approach is in line with the guidelines of Scrum, in practice, it quickly leads to problems due to the bias of the product owners concerning the features.
 If the product owners are not technology experts, they are quickly overwhelmed with the cost-benefit analysis of the technical practices.
-This applies in particular to technical tasks that have an impact on reliability, performance and security and thus on the operations area.
+This applies in particular to technical tasks that impact reliability, performance, and security and thus on the operations area.

 At Atlassian, we have recognized that we can cope better with two different roles for the products we operate.
-Our product owners know very well which features the users need, but are less able to weigh these features against non-functional aspects such as performance, reliability and security.
+Our product owners know which features the users need but are less able to weigh these features against non-functional aspects such as performance, reliability, and security.
 For this reason, Atlassian also has a service owner for some SaaS products who is responsible for prioritizing these non-functional aspects.
-With the exception of occasional negotiations between the two responsible parties, these roles can be represented in independent teams.
-Certainly there are other ways to “reinforce” the feedback from the operations team, but this method helps us overcome the common feature bias of product owners.
+Except for occasional negotiations between the two responsible parties, these roles can be represented in independent teams.
+Indeed, there are other ways to “reinforce” the feedback from the operations team, but this method helps us overcome the common feature bias of product owners.
 The two-person approach isn’t the only path to DevOps.
-It is only important to consider the non-functional aspects as “features” as well and to plan and prioritize them in the same way as the functional user stories.
+It is only essential to consider the non-functional aspects as “features” and plan and prioritize them in the same way as the functional user stories.

 Ultimately, all of these criticisms regarding Scrum cannot be traced back to Scrum itself.
-As with agile methods, Scrum has integrated mechanisms for process improvement, which are referred to as “retrospectives”.
-We therefore assume that some Scrum teams use DevOps as a source of inspiration and optimize and adapt their approaches towards DevOps with Scrum retrospectives.
+As with agile methods, Scrum has integrated mechanisms for process improvement, which are referred to as “retrospectives.”
+We, therefore, assume that some Scrum teams use DevOps as a source of inspiration and optimize and adapt their approaches towards DevOps with Scrum retrospectives.
 However, very few teams get by without food for thought from outside.
 As long as DevOps is not yet mainstream (and maybe even taught during studies or training), it does not naturally result from Scrum.
-It probably doesn’t matter whether the team hires an Agile or DevOps coach, as long as they have experience in automating creation,
+It probably doesn’t matter whether the team hires an Agile or DevOps coach, as long as they have experience in automating the creation,

-When implemented correctly, Continuous Delivery (CD) helps to limit ongoing work (WIP), while automated deployment helps ease restrictions.
-In this way, a team can use CD to achieve more frequent, higher quality releases instead of having to choose between speed and quality.
+When implemented correctly, Continuous Delivery (CD) helps limit ongoing work (WIP), while automated deployment helps ease restrictions.
+In this way, a team can use CD to achieve more frequent, higher-quality releases instead of choosing between speed and quality.
 However, as with Scrum and Agile, it should be noted that teams focused on continuous delivery may miss the broader context of DevOps.

 In the Agile Fluency model, the focus on value, where teams focus on transparency and coordination, is the first level of fluency.
-CD quickly degenerates into an endless cycle of technical improvements that do not bring the company any significant benefit.
-A team may get fast, high-quality deliveries, but on a product with little benefit to the end user or the business.
-Even if many users comment positively, the low benefit may become clear when looking at the entire company portfolio.
-Without this adeptness, a team can find it difficult to trade off technical practices and features.
-This is especially true for teams with a legacy code base without automated testing and without a design designed for frequent deployments.
+CD quickly degenerates into an endless cycle of technical improvements that do not significantly benefit the company.
+A team may get fast, high-quality deliveries on a product with little benefit to the end-user or the business.
+Even if many users comment positively, everyday use may become apparent when looking at the entire company portfolio.
+Without this adeptness, a team can find it difficult to trade-off technical practices and features.
+This is especially true for groups with a legacy codebase without automated testing and a design designed for frequent deployments.
 In a legacy environment, a transformation to CD can take several years.
 It is therefore imperative that the team be able to highlight the benefits to the company.

 The three ways